codinglead/codinglead.github.io/_posts/2018-11-19-prototypical-inheritance.md

 arr.test() // hi
 ```

 The prototype chain will look like this for the example above.
-JavaScript starts looking from the bottom and looks upwards.

-* null
-* object
-* array
-* instance of variable

 instance of variable => array => object => null

 You can think of the prototype chain as the way JavaScript looks for a method when it is being called on a object.

-note: almost everything in JavaScript is a object.

-JavaScript found the test method on the array instance, this is why the test method on the array was executed instead of the test method on the Array prototype.
+JavaScript found the test method on the array instance first, this is why the test method on the array was executed instead of the test method on the <span class="highlight__code">Array</span> prototype.

 ## primitive types have object wrappers